 John Butler

-An English Christian contemplative whose decades of solitary prayer, lived out across years of farming in Lincolnshire and seasons in Russia, surface in his books and recorded conversations as the same wordless recognition the Cloud of Unknowing pointed to six hundred years before.
+An English Christian contemplative whose decades of solitary prayer, lived out across years of farming in England and seasons in Russia, surface in his books and recorded conversations as the same wordless recognition the Cloud of Unknowing pointed to six hundred years before.

 Stillness, in the end, is the only place I want to be.